OSI-INC/ATD/readme.md

 ## Configuration

-We configure ATD with atdconfig.php.
+We configure ATD with config.php.
 In this file we specify our redirect URI and the IP address and port two which we want our ATD process to listen for connections.
-We will interact with ATD using a web browser by opening a socket to the IP address and port that we wpecify in atdconfig.php.
+We will interact with ATD using a web browser by opening a socket to the IP address and port that we wpecify in config.php.
 You are welcome to use one of the two URIs we have on our own Open Source Instruments Inc. (OSI) secure server.